nricciardi/nmd/README.md

 `--fast-draft` to create a fast draft of dossier, generally compiler takes less time to generate it.

+`-s <document1> -s <documentN>` to compile only a subset of documents in dossier configuration list.

 ## Develop

 Develop [check list](DEVELOP.md)